AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

 1. In the Data Collection UI, click the **[!UICONTROL Extensions]** tab, go to **[!UICONTROL Catalog]**, and search for the **[!UICONTROL Adobe Campaign Standard]** extension.
 For more information, see [Adobe Campaign Standard](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard).

-1. To support location use cases in Campaign Standard, install the **[!UICONTROL Places]** extension and the **[!UICONTROL Places Monitor]** extension.
-   * Install the **[!UICONTROL Places]** extension in the Data Collection UI.
+1. To support location use cases in Campaign Standard, install the **[!UICONTROL Places]** extension in the Data Collection UI.
 Refer to this [page](https://experienceleague.adobe.com/docs/places/using/places-ext-aep-sdks/places-extension/places-extension.html).
-   * Install the **[!UICONTROL Places Monitor]** extension in the Data Collection UI.
-Refer to this [page](https://experienceleague.adobe.com/docs/places/using/places-ext-aep-sdks/places-monitor-extension/using-places-monitor-extension.html)

 1. In Adobe Campaign Standard, configure the mobile property that you created in the Data Collection UI.
 Refer to [Setting up your Adobe Experience Platform Launch application in Adobe Campaign](../../administration/using/configuring-a-mobile-application.md#set-up-campaign).